 It wasn’t until a few years later, when a police officer found him confused and incoherent in the middle of a south-side street that he was offered the opportunity to begin healing.
 With the help of Heartland Alliance, he began the long journey to put the pieces of his life back together.

 The first puzzle piece?

 “My mental health.
-I first learned about Heartland Alliance because of Heartland Health Outreach – and was very quickly introduced to a therapist.
+I first learned about Heartland Alliance because of Heartland Alliance Health – and was very quickly introduced to a therapist.
 We began meeting once a month, and I was put on several medications.”

 It turned out Freddie had been dealing with a combination of Schizophrenia and Bi-Polar disorder.
 His doctors soon found the right points to focus on, and the voices Freddie once heard began to mute.
 As the fog of his mental illness cleared, Freddie began to see a path forward.